cyan21/python-greetings/CI/JenkinsBuild/README.md

+> Edit the environment variables to your setup and run

 ## Build with Docker

+add the 'linux' label to your Jenkins node use JenkinsFile in withDocker folder

 ## Build without Docker

 use this Jenkinsfile

-> requirements : Artifactory PRO + JFrog CLI + miniconda3 installed in /var/opt/miniconda3/
+> pre installation : Artifactory PRO + JFrog CLI + miniconda3 in /var/opt/miniconda3/

 ### Install MiniConda3